-Craniosynostosis is a feature of many different genetic syndromes that have a variety of inheritance patterns and chances for reoccurrence, depending on the specific syndrome present.
+Craniosynostosis is a feature of many different genetic syndromes that have a variety of inheritance patterns and chances for recurrence, depending on the specific syndrome present.

-It is important for the child with craniosynostosis and their family members to be examined carefully for signs of an inherited genetic disorder, such as limb defects, ear abnormalities or cardiovascular malformations.
+It is important for the child with craniosynostosis and his/her family members to be examined carefully for signs of an inherited genetic disorder, such as limb defects, ear abnormalities or heart defects.

 The symptoms of craniosynostosis may resemble other conditions or medical problems, so always work with your child’s physician to clarify a diagnosis.